-Module Coordinator: Loughlin Deegan

-Teaching staff: Thomas Conway

-Term: 1 & 2

-Average Teaching Hours: 3 hours per week
+Module Code: LR7001 Module Coordinator: Loughlin Deegan Teaching staff: Thomas Conway Term: 1 & 2 Average Teaching Hours: 3 hours per week

-This module will be taught over 2 terms (Terms One and Two) and will introduce students to a range of contemporary theatre practices as evidenced in the theatres of Dublin.
-The principle aim of the course is to enable students to become conversant in the practices, processes, forms, theories and debating points that constitute the making and reception of contemporary theatre.
+This module will be taught over 2 terms (Terms One and Two) and will introduce students to a range of contemporary theatre practices.
+It will see students engage with contemporary plays and recordings of performances, theatre artists of international standing, and interpretative frameworks that facilitate deeper analysis of the plays and performances.

+The principal aim of the course is to enable students to become conversant in the practices, processes, forms, theories and debating points that constitute the making and reception of contemporary theatre.
 The module is taken by all MFA students including playwrights, designers and directors.
+Students encounter learning opportunities on multiple fronts.
+They identify the principal approaches, including theatre adaptations, documentary theatre, postdramatic theatre, dance theatre and developments in contemporary playwriting.
+They analyse the formal, aesthetic, political and ethical dimensions to contemporary theatre practices as they relate to such issues as queerness, disability, racial and ethnic diversity, and feminism.
+They encounter live performance in Dublin and contextualize these productions with reference to Irish and international theatre history.
+They meet the artists responsible for the productions attended and ask questions about their working methods.
+They study the various production methods and rehearsal processes of contemporary theatre artists and gauge the value to the student's own practice.